< !--Google Tag Manager-- > Autism Studies (AUTS) | Utah Valley University Academic Catalog

 Examines key issues related to infants and children who are diagnosed with an autism spectrum disorder and the impact on family and communities.
 Emphasizes principles of interdisciplinary care, cultural competence, family-centered approaches, and life course perspective.

-AUTS 382G.
-Autism across the LIfespan II Teens and Adults GI.
+AUTS 3820G.
+Autism across the Lifespan II Teens and Adults.
 (3 Credits)

 Examines key issues related to teens and adults diagnosed with an Autism Spectrum Disorder and the impact on family and communities.
 Emphasizes principles of interdisciplinary care, cultural competence, family-centered approaches, and life course perspective.